mhewedy/spring-router/README.md

 Allow write HTTP mapping in external text file (rails/play like approach).

-The file looks like (any file name and extension):
+The file looks like (any file name and extension, by default it is `router.txt` at the root of classpath):

 ```
 # The example from https://guides.rubyonrails.org/routing.html#controller-namespaces-and-routing